sergeballif/sergeballif.github.io/play.md

 ### Lists

 Each of the table columns in the example above are lists.
-We can also define a  list of
+We can also define a list of values.

 <p><div id="calculator3" style="width: 800px; height: 400px; margin: auto;"></div></p>
 <script>